What Is a Safety Mat?

 Typical Use

-Operator presence detection
+Human presence detection

-Frequently Asked Questions About Safety Edges (FAQ)
+Frequently Asked Questions About Safety Mats (FAQ)

-Q1: What does a safety edge do?
+Q1: What does a safety mat do?

 Authority Statement